A Brief Introduction to Traditional Chinese Medicine (TCM)

 TCM practitioners believe certain foods are either “hot” (阳 yáng) or “cold” (阴 yīn) foods.
 Certain diseases are thought to result from an overabundance of either yang or yin in the body.

 Adjustments to one’s diet can correct this overabundance.
 For example, patients whose ailments are due to too much yang might be encouraged to eat “cold” foods like mung beans, and patients with too much yin might be asked to eat “hot” foods like mutton.
+TCM traditions also encourage people to make seasonal adjustments to their diets by changing the foods they eat depending on whether it's winter or summer.

 History of Traditional Chinese Medicine